cjus/raspi-thc/README.md

 # raspi-thc
-Raspberry Pi Zero W - Time Hacker Clock
+Raspberry Pi - Time Hacker Clock

 A Time Hacker Clock is a device based on the Time Hacker Method (THM).
 THM combines simple productivity guidelines with devices that emit shapes or colors to quickly convey how much time remains in a given day or time block.